 If I want to include more information in the image filename, then the filename might look something like this:

 NOTE: when coming up with naming conventions for RAW files, I find it easier to use only the year.
 The full date is already included in the image file metadata.
 Using only the year (four digits, YYYY) in the naming convention and no initials makes it easier to identify other info about the file, at first glance, while browsing through files and folders.
 In my opinion.

 When it comes to metadata, include it as you organize your files and folders.
-This comes in handy later on when you try to find a specific file searching by metadata.
-When including metadata, it’s a good idea to start with the obvious, with general keywords describing the place, subject, purpose of photoshoot (especially if shooting for clients), etc. You can also create metadata templates then apply those templates to specific images or groups of images, etc. Don’t forget the Copyright notice!
+This comes in handy later on when you try to find a specific file by searching by metadata.
+When including metadata, it’s a good idea to start with the obvious, with general keywords describing the place, subject, purpose of the photo shoot (especially if shooting for clients), etc. You can also create metadata templates and then apply those templates to specific images or groups of images, etc. Don’t forget the Copyright notice!